PedroBressane/AzureSparkETL/README.md

 run pip install --upgrade pip if needed

 Then we need to download the file we want to do transformations, I used https://www.kaggle.com/datasets/georgehanyfouad/global-income-inequality but you can use any dataset you want
-Go to https://www.kaggle.com and search in datasets 'Global Income Inequality'
+Go to https://www.kaggle.com and search in datasets 'Global Income Inequality'.
+Download file.

 5 - Back in the PyCharm, go to src folder and execute in terminal src touch docker-compose.yaml to create our docker-compose orquestrator.
 This file sets our master and worker nodes, there will be 4 configured workers and we expose ports 9090 and 7077 to submit jobs, all you need is to copy and paste it in your code.